fleetdm/fleet/handbook/company/communications.md

 - In consideration of our team, Fleet avoids using global tags in channels (i.e. @here, @channel, etc.) (What about polls?
 Good question, Fleeties are asked to post their poll in the channel and @mention the teammates they would like to hear from.)

+### Figma
+We use Figma for virtually all our design work.
+This includes the Fleet product, our website, and our marketing collateral.

+- **Fleet product:** All product design work is done in the [Fleet product](https://www.figma.com/files/project/17318630/%F0%9F%94%9C%F0%9F%93%A6-Fleet-EE%C2%AE-(product)?fuid=1234929285759903870) Figma project.
+See [📖Product#Working with Figma](https://fleetdm.com/handbook/product#working-with-figma) for more details.

+- **Fleet website:** All website design work is done in the [fleetdm.com (current, dev-ready)](https://www.figma.com/file/yLP0vJ8Ms4GbCoofLwptwS/%E2%9C%85-fleetdm.com-(current%2C-dev-ready)?node-id=794%3A373) Figma file.

+- **Design system:** Shared logos, typography styles, and UI components can be found in [Design system](https://www.figma.com/files/project/15701210).

+- **NOTE:** The Figma docs in Design System contain the master components that are referenced throughout all other Figma files.
+Use caution when modifying these components, as changes will be reflected in the master Fleet EE (scratchpad) and fleetdm.com (current, dev-ready) Figma docs.

+**Marketing assets:** Product screenshots and artwork for social media, articles, and other marketing assets can be found in [Collateral](https://www.figma.com/files/project/20798819).

 ## Levels of confidentiality
 Fleet uses these levels to standardize a commitment to minimal esotericism across the company.
 - **Public:**   _Share with anyone, anywhere in the world_